ThomPoppins/MERN-Enterprise-Search/README.md

 # TODO:

+> **Note**: All TODO's are linked to Jira tickets, so that I can keep track of everything I have to do.

 - [x] Install nodemon, Express.js and Mongoose and connect Mongoose to the MongoDB database.
 - [x] Express.js server listens to PORT 5555 after successful connection to MongoDB database.
 - [x] Finish basic Book schema and model.
 For faster functional development and testing purposes.